ennis/artifice/GOALS.md

-+Artifice: a code base for graphics experiments with GPU.
+Artifice: a code base for graphics experiments with GPU.

 Current pain points when trying stuff with GPU:
 - write from scratch: lots of boilerplate code